From Segway tours and biking trails to impressive camping spots, there are so many epic things you don’t want to miss at Gulf State Park.

 Hugh S. Branyon Backcountry Trail

 If you are looking to get away from it all and explore the park, then the Hugh S. Branyon Backcountry Trail is perfect.
 With more than 28 miles of paved trails, you can bike or hike and enjoy the beautiful Gulf Shores weather.
+If you don't have a bike, you can take advantage of the park's free bike-sharing program.
 Be sure to look for Lefty, the resident alligator and other creatures in the park while you’re out exploring!
 While you’re in the trials, stop by Woodside, a relaxing restaurant that offers a variety of unique southern dishes for breakfast, lunch and dinner.
 It’s a great spot to recharge and grab a bite to eat in the park.

 For a truly immersive experience, you don’t want to miss camping in the Gulf State Park Campground.
 This is not your typical state park campground.
 Here, you will find a pool, nature center, movie nights, pathways to Lake Shelby and the beach, and more!
 Plus, there are RV hookups and great showers/restrooms within the park.
 If you’re looking to really escape into the natural wonders of the park, consider staying at The Outpost.
 This primitive camping spot includes campsites with raised, canvas-covered shelters with front porches and cots.
 Of all the campgrounds I’ve been in as a park ranger, this is one of the best.